cjoakim/evsecrets-js/README.md

 SOME_SECRET_KEY=C2y6yDjf5
 ```

-Then the value 'C2y6yDjf5' will be identified if it exists in your codebasesuring a **scan**.
+Then the value 'C2y6yDjf5' will be identified if it exists in your codebase during a **scan**.

 ---